Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Methods

 \subsection{Extraction of sawtooth compressibility strength}

 The strength of the sawtooth in compressibility for the conduction (valence) band $\sigma_{e(h)}$ is calculated by the standard deviation of d$\mu$/d$n$ between $0.5 < \nu < 3.5$ ($-3.5 < \nu < -0.5$).
 Before calculating the standard deviation, a Savitzky–Golay filter is applied to the data to: 1) remove contributions from noise in the measurement and 2) remove contributions of the peak at $\nu=\pm2$ to the extracted standard deviation, thereby isolating only contributions related to the sawtooth compressibility itself.
-We find that the application of the Savitzky–Golay filter has no impact on the position or width of the peak in $\sigma_{e(h)}$ and simply shifts $\sigma_{e(h)}$ down by an overall constant (Fig.~\ref{fig:filter}).
+We find that the application of the Savitzky–Golay filter has no impact on the position or width of the peak in $\sigma_{e(h)}$ and simply shifts $\sigma_{e(h)}$ down by an overall constant (Extended Data Figure 4).
+Limiting the calculation of the sawtooth strength to $1.5<|\nu|<2.5$ to more closely match the region in which superconductivity is present does not meaningfully change its qualitative angle dependence.